 All teachers and school leaders deserve a pay rise, and this is another clear signal that needs to be sent to address the recruitment and retention problems the profession faces.
-We therefore urge the STRB to undertake a holistic review of the pay structure, in order to create a positive proposition for teaching as a graduate career choice.
+We therefore urge the IWPRB to undertake a holistic review of the pay structure, in order to create a positive proposition for teaching as a graduate career choice.

-The fragmentation of the national pay structure and imposition of PRP have contributed to the teacher pay problems.
-Many teachers and school leaders get no cost-of-living increase at all.
-Others are denied pay and career progression, despite their acquisition of skills and expertise.
-This underlines the need to restore the national pay scales, including pay portability and a robust appraisal system that is not linked to pay, so that the serving and potential teachers and school leaders know that they will be valued within a fair and transparent pay structure.
+The fragmentation of the national pay structure and imposition of Performance Related Pay have contributed to the teacher pay problems.

+This underlines the need to restore the national pay scales, including prescribed points on the Main, Upper and Leadership pay scales, pay portability and a robust appraisal system that is not linked to pay, so that the serving and potential teachers and school leaders know that they will be valued within a fair and transparent pay structure.